minvws/nl-mgo-app-ios/Packages/SharedCore/README.md

 ## Overview

-A shared Javascript FHIR -> Zib parser.
+A shared Javascript FHIR -> HCIM parser.

 This parser is written in Javascript (Typescript) and is used for the web, iOS and Android application.
 The shared parser is the single source of truth, removing the need to build this logic for each platform seperately.
-The same applies for the Zibs, they are generated from a shared JSON Schema to fix the same problems and have some consistency across platforms.
+The same applies for the HCIMs, they are generated from a shared JSON Schema to fix the same problems and have some consistency across platforms.

 ## Usage